jflorian/doubledog-koji/README.md

 ##### `smtp_host`
 The mail host to use for sending email notifications.
 The Koji garbage collector must be able to connect to this host via TCP on port 25.
-The default is `localhost`.
+The default is `'localhost'`.

 ##### `unprotected_keys`
-An array of names in `keys` which are to be considered unprotected by the garbage collector.
+An array of names in *keys* which are to be considered unprotected by the garbage collector.
 Any key not listed here is considered a protected key.